ericlinML/psychiatryML/README.md

 # Portfolio

 Hi!
-I've put up my conference posters on this website.
+I've put up my conference posters under the folder "Posters".
 Code will be released after publications are accepted.

 Please feel free to contact with me any questions at eric.lin@yale.edu